Winners and Losers of Week 14 in College Football

 College football saved the best for last.

-If there was ever a weekend to stay in and watch football, it was this one, where championship games mostly all lived up to their massive expectations, leading up to evening trio of the Big Ten, ACC and Mountain West Conference championship tilts.
+If there was ever a weekend to stay in and watch football, it was this one, where championship games mostly all lived up to their massive expectations.

 It all started Friday when Washington and Utah played a good old-fashioned slugfest, and Northern Illinois put on a furious rally to upend Buffalo for the MAC title.